Kokileswarar temple, TiruKozhambam

 Contribution of Sembian Madevi

-This temple is one of the temples which received the royal patronage of the Chola Queen Sembian Madevi, grandmother of the great Rajaraja Chola I. Her devotion and contributions helped develop this temple during the Chola period.
+This temple is one of the temples that received the generous patronage of the Chola queen Sembiyan Mahadevi, the illustrious grandmother of Rajaraja Chola I. Renowned for her deep devotion to God Shiva and her extensive temple renovations, she played a significant role in the development and preservation of this temple during the Chola period.

 Sthala Purana - The Divine Legends